ds54e/sv-mint/docs/plugins/macros_not_unused.md

 ### Message
 `` macro `<name>` is defined but never used ``

-### Remediation
-Remove the unused macro or use it where intended.
-For one-off local helpers, prefer inlining or deleting the dead definition.

 ### Limitations
 - A comment containing the words `used` or `reserved` (case-insensitive) in the macro definition block suppresses this warning.
 - For multi-line macros, place the comment on the final line without a trailing backslash to ensure it is detected.